-But in a recent case, an employee that sued her employer on this basis found the law was not in her favour.
+In a recent case, however, an employee that sued her employer on this basis found the law was not in her favour.

 As an employer, this is an important decision for you as fixed-term contracts usually end on an agreed date without the need for you to give notice.